 I liked the two main guys in the book and how Lara Jean interacted with them.
 I hated the love triangle aspect of the story as it’s my least favorite trope.
 I’d hands down rather deal with instalove than a love triangle.
 I thought the movie put less emphasis on the love triangle aspect of the story.
 Of course, both boys were still there, but Lara Jean spent more time with one than the other, which made the romance that much more awesome.

 Even though I didn’t like the love triangle in the book, I enjoyed the actual story.
 I thought it was fun to read the chaos from all the events that happened.
-I was excited for the typical YA rom-com happy ending, but I didn’t get it because the book doesn’t end and it’s so frustrating!
+I was excited for the typical YA rom-com happy ending, but I didn’t get it because the book doesn’t end and it’s so f*cking frustrating!
 What I loved most about the movie is that it didn’t follow in the book’s footsteps and ended in a very satisfactory way.
 The ending left the story open enough to entice the watcher to the second movie.
 And, if I don’t watch the second movie, it’s okay because the first movie works well as a stand-alone.

 Verdict